Skip to content

 How Long Cocaine Stay in System, and How Is Cocaine Detected?

 If you are wondering, how long does cocaine stay in urine?
-Cocaine metabolites are often detectable in a person’s urine for only two to three days after the last use of the drug.
-However, individuals who use large amounts of cocaine may have detectable levels for two weeks.
+Cocaine metabolites are often detectable in a person’s urine for only two to three days post-drug use.
+Yet, someone who uses big doses of Cocaine may have observable levels for two weeks.

 How long does cocaine stay in your system for?
-The liver is the body’s organ responsible for metabolizing cocaine.
-It breaks down the drug into smaller compounds that are called metabolites.
-A major cocaine metabolite is called benzoylecgonine, which is usually measured during a cocaine urine drug test to determine if a person has used cocaine recently since it can be detected in urine for a longer time than cocaine itself.
+The liver is the body’s organ liable for metabolizing Cocaine.
+It breaks down Cocaine into small substances called metabolites.
+A major cocaine metabolite is called benzoylecgonine, which is usually measured during a cocaine urine drug test to decide if an individual has consumed Cocaine lately since it can be caught in urine for a longer time than Cocaine itself.

 There are several methods to test if this drug is present in a person’s system.

 • How long does cocaine stay in my system?
-Cocaine in the system can be detected in sweat for up to a few weeks after the last use.
+Cocaine in the system can be found in sweat for up to a few weeks post-last use.

-• Cocaine metabolites can often be detected in urine samples for two to three days after use.
-Still, heavy users may have detectable metabolites in their urine for up to two weeks.
+• Cocaine metabolites can often be detected in urine samples for two to three days post-use.
+Still, serious users can have appreciable metabolites in their urine for up to two weeks.

 • Cocaine in the system in blood samples is typically detectable for 12 hours after the last use.
-Benzoylecgonine can be detected in blood for about 48 hours after the previous use of the drug.
+Benzoylecgonine can be found in the blood for about 48 hours after the previous use of the drug.

 • How long cocaine stays in system?
-Hair samples may have detectable levels of cocaine for months and even years after the last use.
+Hair samples can have testable levels of Cocaine for months and even years after the last use.

-• Cocaine in the system or its metabolites can be detected in saliva for about one to two days after use.
+• Cocaine in the system or its metabolites can be found in saliva for one to two days post-use.

 Several factors influence how long does cocaine stay in your system?